Skip to main content

 1. Confirm the account is active.

-6. Handle requires_action, failed, returned, and completed states.
+6. Handle executing, failed, rolled_back, and completed states.

 Metadata